adamswbrown/rvtools2azuremigratePS/README.md

 ```

 ### Options:
 - `-CPUUtilizationPercentage`: Specify the CPU utilization percentage.
-Default is 50%, Use 'Custom' to specify your own values
+Default is 50%, Allowed values are 50, 90, 95, or any integer between 0 and 100.
 - `-MemoryUtilizationPercentage`: Specify the Memory utilization percentage.
 Default is 50%.
-Use 'Custom' to specify your own values

 Allowed values are 50, 90, 95, or any integer between 0 and 100.
+Allowed values are 50, 90, 95, or any integer between 0 and 100.
+- `-StorageType`: Determines which storage column from the RVTools output to use.
+    - **TotalDiskCapacity**: Uses the "Total Disk capacity MiB" column.
+    - **Provisioned**: Uses the "Provisioned MiB" column (default).
+    - **InUse**: Uses the "In use MiB" column.

+### Why provide option?
+This enhancement provides users with the flexibility to choose the storage metric that best fits their migration or analysis needs.
+Whether you want to consider the total provisioned storage, the actual storage in use, or the total disk capacity, you now have the option to do so with ease

 ## 3. Uplaod file to Azure Migrate